Last Chance to Save $20 on The Legal Directory 2010

 Once you have successfully completed the Admission Form, please mail it along with a check made payable to the Philadelphia Bar Association.
 The cost to attend the ceremony is $225, which includes your application fee and a continental breakfast.
 Please include an additional $25 if you plan to bring a guest.
 Per the Supreme Court's rule, each inductee is permitted to bring only one guest.
 Please send payment to: Attn: Dawn Petit, Philadelphia Bar Association, 1101 Market St., 11th Floor, Philadelphia, PA 19107.
 Do not send the application directly to the Supreme Court.

-The event will be on a first-come, first-served basis and all applications must be received by 5 p.m. today (Monday, March 29).
+The event will be on a first-come, first-served basis and all applications must be received by 5 p.m. on Monday, March 29, 2010.

 If you have any questions regarding this event, please do not hesitate to contact Dawn Petit at 215-238-6367 or email@example.com

-Major League Soccer is coming to Philadelphia and Association members have the opportunity to get a first-hand look at the city's newest professional sports franchise today (Monday, March 29) as part of the new Philadelphia Bar Association Academy.
+Major League Soccer is coming to Philadelphia and Association members have the opportunity to get a first-hand look at the city's newest professional sports franchise on Monday, March 29 as part of the new Philadelphia Bar Association Academy.
+Click here

 Philadelphia Union President Tom Veit, Nick Sakiewicz, CEO and operating partner of the Philadelphia Union and Keystone Sports and Entertainment LLC, and Carl Cherkin, the team's vice president of communications, will address Bar Association members at The CLE Conference Center on the 10th floor of the Wanamaker Building, Market and Juniper streets, from 12 to 1:30 p.m.
 In this exclusive session, members will get a virtual preview of the Union's new 18,500-seat stadium in Delaware County and learn the basics of soccer.
 There will also be a raffle of Philadelphia Union gear to members of the audience.